aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: What are some of the important compiler defaults I should be aware of?**

 The compiler compiles the input graph for a single NeuronCore by default.
-Using the The “`num-neuroncores`” option directs compiler to direct compiled graph to run on a specified number of NeuronCores.
+Using the The “`neuroncore-pipeline-cores`” option directs the compiler to partition so as to run on a specified number of NeuronCores.
 This number can be less than the total available NeuronCores on an instance.
-See performance tuning application note [link](.) for more information (TODO).
+See performance tuning application note [link](./docs/technotes/performance-tuning.md) for more information.

 **Q: Which operators does Neuron support?**
 * [Neuron-cc TensorFlow Operators](./release-notes/neuron-cc-ops/neuron-cc-ops-tensorflow.md)